ECS-CS/html/Y1-Q4-Capstone/Week1Day2.md

 (These changes will be made in the **CSS section of CodePen**)

-5. Target the `<p>` tag you created in #2, and style it. (ex: Change the font size, color, font-weight, text-align, etc..)
+5. Target the `<p>` tag you created in #2, and style it. (ex: Change the font-size, color, font-weight, text-align, etc..)
 6. Target the header tag you created in #4 and style it.

 # FINISHED CODE